 413.60.3 Construction Requirements.

 413.60.3.1 The engineer will mark the existing joints and cracks to be sealed.
-The sealant shall not be placed when the pavement is wet, or when the ambient or pavement temperature falls below 40 F. The contractor shall furnish to the engineer the manufacturer’s recommendations for mixing and application, including temperature restrictions, and shall prepare and apply the crack sealant in accordance with the manufacturer’s recommendations.
+The sealant shall not be placed when the pavement is wet, or when the ambient or pavement temperature falls below 40° F. The contractor shall furnish to the engineer the manufacturer’s recommendations for mixing and application, including temperature restrictions, and shall prepare and apply the crack sealant in accordance with the manufacturer’s recommendations.

 413.60.3.2 Cracks shall be routed or sawed to provide a reservoir centered over the existing crack.
 The reservoir shall be slightly larger than the existing crack, with a minimum size of 3/8-inch wide x d/4 deep, where d is the thickness of the pavement.
 The joint/crack shall be clean, free from all loose and foreign material, including existing sealant, and dry prior to application of the sealant.